 How Does Continuous Glucose Monitoring Work?

 Continuous glucose monitoring, or popularly known as CGM, is a way to track your glucose levels digitally.
-A small sensor is attached to your body which pulls your glucose levels and wirelessly transmits your glucose levels to your reader.
+A small sensor is attached to your body which pulls your glucose levels and wirelessly transmits your glucose levels to a reader or smart device.

 My friend swears by having it on his upper arm, in-between his shoulder and tricep.
 Others stick it on their stomach, thigh, or lower back.
 I’ve heard of people who stick it on their calf.
 Most of the new sensors are just about pain free, so people have been experimenting more than when GCMs first came out.
 Your CGM manufacturer will have their own recommended placements.